open-austin/indigent-defense-stats/resources/README.md

   - Any additional notes for using the site which are unique to that site go in notes.
 Also, info for non-odyssey sites or anything else that seems notable.

 - [texas_census_data.csv](texas_census_data.csv) - Included for research purposes.
-Some fields are coded according to these [Data dictionary reference names.](https://www2.census.gov/programs-surveys/decennial/2020/technical-documentation/complete-tech-docs/summary-file/2020Census_PL94_171Redistricting_NationalTechDoc.pdf)
+The fields are coded according to the [Data dictionary reference names.](https://www2.census.gov/programs-surveys/decennial/2020/technical-documentation/complete-tech-docs/summary-file/2020Census_PL94_171Redistricting_NationalTechDoc.pdf)